 "ES" stands for Extreme Spread which is the difference between the high and low shot velocities.
 "AVRG" is obviously the average velocity of you string.
 At this point you can continue to press the review key and review each shot.
-The "FIND SHOT" function is identical to counterpart in timer mode.
+You can also jump to a specific shot by using the Find Shot feature.
+Simply enter the number of the shot you want and press REVIEW.
+The PC will jump to that shot.

 You can EDIT out individual bad shots with the NO button during review.
-The Championship Timer will recalculate your statistical summary less the edited shots.
+The chronograph will recalculate your statistical summary less the edited shots.

-When you are done reviewing your data, you can push "GO" and the timer will clear its memory an you can start another string or you can push "CST GO" (Comstock Go) and add more shots to the existing data base.
+When you are done reviewing your data, you can push "GO" and the PC will file this string away in memory and display FIRE WHEN READY again.